-If you want to save money while connecting to your community, you’ve got to join a buy nothing group.
+If you want to save money while connecting to your community, you have to join a buy nothing group.
 It’s exactly what it says on the tin: a group of neighbors with their own gift economy.
 You can join a Facebook group or even a community on NextDoor or other apps.
-Tap or click here to find out how Nextdoor and other apps help you sell your old, used or even battered tech.
+Tap or click here to find out how Nextdoor and other apps help sell your old, used or battered tech.

 That way, someone can swing by and take it off your hands.
 You can also grab some fantastic freebies for any project you need.
 Buy nothing groups are convenient, money-saving and help declutter your home.